-James Aitken, aged 52, is a resident of the United Kingdom.
+James Aitken, aged 53, is a resident of the United Kingdom.
 He is Managing Partner of Aitken Advisors LLP, a macro-financial consultancy that advises institutional investors and policy makers worldwide on financial markets, macroeconomics, financial system issues and policy itself.
 Peter Luthy, a resident of the United Kingdom.
-Peter Luthy, aged 72, has worked in the fixed income market for over 30 years.
+Peter Luthy, aged 73, has worked in the fixed income market for over 30 years.
 In 1990, he co-founded a credit focussed bond broker, Luthy Baillie Dowsett Pethick and Co.
 Limited (LBDP) whose shareholders included Deutsche Bank AG, Robert Fleming Limited and Swiss Bank Corporation.
 Dresdner Kleinwort Benson acquired LBDP in 1996 where he was Global Head of Credit Products.
-He was a Managing between 2004 and 2014.
+He was a Managing Partner of Banquo Credit Management Limited between 2004 and 2014.